gbih/Kubernetes-study-notes/chp12-secure-api-server/set121-serviceaccounts/README.md

 ### Objective

 ### Notes
-* This script will not work anymore when RBAC is enabled on the cluster.
+* This script will not work anymore when the RBAC-plugin is enabled on the cluster.

 Using ServiceAccounts
 * ServiceAccounts are a way for an application running inside a pod to authenticate itself with the API server.